 • Allergic contact dermatitis: This type involves an immune system response when you come into contact with an allergen like poison ivy or latex.

-• Photocontact dermatitis: The least common type of contact dermatitis–photocontact dermatitis occurs when the active ingredients in a skin product are exposed to the sun.
+• Photocontact dermatitis: The least common type of contact dermatitis–photocontact dermatitis occurs when the active ingredients in a topical skin product are exposed to the sun.

 The Cause of Contact Dermatitis